chibiboba/JS-202/My Notes/Cheet Sheet.md

 - Use semantic ID names; they should provide meaning.
 For instance, use an ID name of `headline` rather than `big-font`.
 - Use CSS ID selectors (`#idname`) to select elements by ID, e.g., `#headline`.
 - ID selectors have higher CSS specificity than class selectors (an ID selector can override a class selector).

+<u>ID vs Class attribute</u>

+- In general, you should use the `class` attribute when you want to group elements together based on their shared characteristics or styles, and use the `id` attribute when you want to target a specific element for styling or manipulation with JavaScript.

 <u>Debugging: ID duplication</u>